UK Sanctions on Chinese Officials for Xinjiang Abuses: A Welcome Step

 The Chinese individuals and entity were sanctioned under the Sanctions and Anti-Money Laundering Act 2018 (SAMLA) and the Global Human Rights Sanctions Regulations 2020.
 They are: Chen Mingguo, Wang Mingshan, Wang Zunzheng, Zhu Hailun, and the Xinjiang Production and Construction Corps Public Security Bureau (XPCC PSB).

-REDRESS submitted a dossier of evidence in November 2020 to the UK Foreign, Commonwealth & Development Office (FCDO), calling for UK sanctions designations for senior Chinese officials and entities linked to the grave violations in Xinjiang.
+As reported in The Telegraph, REDRESS submitted a dossier of evidence in November 2020 to the UK Foreign, Commonwealth & Development Office (FCDO), calling for UK sanctions designations for senior Chinese officials and entities linked to the grave violations in Xinjiang.
 The dossier contained extensive evidence from numerous credible authorities that have documented human rights violations against Uyghur and other minority populations in Xinjiang since late 2016.
 REDRESS’s submission was supported by more than 20 UK members of the Inter-Parliamentary Alliance on China.

 Last week, REDRESS again urged the UK Foreign Secretary to take action, noting that the UK risked falling behind its key international allies in responding to the crisis in Xinjiang.